Life is hectic but we all gotta eat! So a few ideas for easy cooking never go astray.

 - 500g pkt Coles Brand Italian Pork Sausages, skins removed

 - Cook the pasta in a large pan of salted boiling water following packet directions.
 Drain.

 - Meanwhile, heat the oil in a deep frying pan over high heat.
 Cook the sausage meat, breaking up with a wooden spoon, for 4-5 mins or until browned.
 Use a slotted spoon to transfer to a bowl.
 Cook the onion and zucchini for 3-4 mins or until tender.
 Return the sausage meat to the pan with the pasta sauce.
 Simmer for 1 min or until heated through.
 Add the pasta and toss to combine.

-- Divide the pasta mixture among 4 Coles cook&dine bowls and sprinkle with parmesan.
+- Divide the pasta mixture among four bowls and sprinkle with parmesan.

 Soft fish tacos